carpetri/crime/presentation/crime.md

   < Short description of why you believe the results of your analytic are correct and can be trusted

 ### cleaning data
-- we made sure that taxi columns with indeterminable dates were not included and that the columns for all years matched.
+- Some of the taxi and crime data records had incorrectly entered/ambigious date/time columns.
+We tried to identify the correct dates and times for most of them so that we wouldn’t have to throw away those records
-- we made sure taxi, crime and weather data could be related by zone
+- We had to make sure that the three data sets were related by zone

 ### model testing
 we made sure that --